Home Sensor cleaning Infrared

 Strobes & Lightenings Contact us

-many others are dangerously wrong.
-Here the most important thing to
+dangerously wrong.
+Here the most important

-consider is that the sensor surface is an optical surface, and
+thing to consider is that the sensor

-therefore should be treated as well.
-In fact, this is the surface
+surface is an optical surface, and therefore should be treated as well.
+In

-of a bandpass filter which stops the excess or infrared radiations, and
+pass filter which stops the excess or

-sensor is made of millions of phototransistors initially far more
+of millions of phototransistors initially far

-used to bring images to natural colours.
+used to bring images to natural

-about $ 40,000.00 !
+of about $ 40,000.00 !

 Some advice: